Latest News SEO

 Average ranking positions

-Of course, a big indicator of the December 2025 Core Update is a drop in ranking positions.
+Of course, a big indicator that the December 2025 Core Update has affected your website is a drop in ranking positions.

 Keeping an eye on your average position date will help you track any movement on your keywords and pages.